 Our preferred specification fully interacts all of the control variables with race.
-This is equivalent to running the regressions separately by race.
+This is equivalent to running the regressions separately by race (in fact, we will sometimes present results separately by racial group when that makes table more readable).
 Allowing this additional flexibility (where the effect of all controls can vary with race) reduces our statistical power and often has little effect on the estimates.
 However, for some subgroups it makes a difference.
 We view this fully-interacted specification as the most conservative approach.
-For the sake of transparency we will show how the main results change as each set of controls is added.
+For the sake of transparency we will show how the